Find the Best CRM For Consulting Business

 Supports Proposal And Document Management

 Many consulting businesses would agree that it's a paperwork-heavy operation.
 Between proposals, statements of work, contracts, and reports, your CRM software should support easy document storage, version control, and direct sharing.
 Some CRMs treat file storage as an afterthought, forcing you to switch to Dropbox or email for anything important.
 That slows things down.
-If your CRM software can't help you store, organize, and quickly retrieve key documents at any stage of the deal or project, it's not designed for the way consulting firms work.
+If a CRM cannot store, organize, and retrieve key files at any point in the deal or project, it is not built for consulting.

 Beware Of Data And Contact Restrictions